 The Taurus has been a big success for Ford over the years, as both an import-fighting midsize sedan in the ’80s and a full-size near-luxury car today.
 However, in normal guise, it’s one of the most boring cars on the road.

 There are fewer cases of automotive schizophrenia as severe as the Ford Taurus SHO.
 SHO, by the way, stands for Super High Output.
 Each version of the SHO has been a little different.
 The car launched in 1989 with a Yamaha-designed 3.0-liter V6, a five-speed manual transmission, and a restyled body made of parts taken from the Mercury Sable.
 The V6 produced 220 hp and 200 lb-ft.
 It got displacement and torque boosts to 3.2 liters and 215 lb-ft, respectively, with a 1992 facelift.
 In 1996, The SHO got a 3.4-liter Yamaha V8, with 235 hp and 230 lb-ft.
 For some reason, not many people were in the market for a V8-engined Taurus, so it didn’t last very long.

 Fast forward to 2017.
-Ford has turned the Taurus into a full-size sedan, and introduced a new SHO built around a turbocharged 3.5-liter EcoBoost V6 and all-wheel drive.
-The EcoBoost engine produces a stout 365 hp and 350 lb-ft, although, unlike the original SHO, a six-speed automatic is the only available transmission.
-Even so, count on surprising passengers and other drivers with this sleeper.
+After turning the Taurus into a full-size sedan, Ford introduced a new SHO built around a turbocharged 3.5-liter EcoBoost V6 and all-wheel drive.
+The EcoBoost engine produced a stout 365 hp and 350 lb-ft, although, unlike the original SHO, a six-speed automatic was the only available transmission.
+However, the Taurus was eliminated in Ford’s recent car purge.